-Cat’s by nature are cautious animals and may not take to raw as quickly as others.
-If your cat does not take to 100% raw meals immediately, you will need to do a slow transition into the raw diet.
+Cats by nature are cautious animals and may not take to raw as quickly as others.
+If the cat does not take to 100% raw meals immediately, it is necessary to do a slow transition into a raw diet.
 This process takes time and patience to wean off picky cats from their previous commercial dry or wet diet.

-Before moving to Step 2, if your cat is accustom to “free feeding” you will need to get your cat adjusted to eating on a set schedule throughout the day.
-Free feeding is not advisable in raw feeding and taking this additional step in the beginning of the transition will get your cat on a feeding schedule.
+Before moving to step two, if the cat is accustom to “free feeding,” it is necessary to get them adjusted to eating on a set schedule throughout the day.
+Free feeding is not advisable in raw feeding and taking this additional step in the beginning of the transition will get the cat on a feeding schedule.

-Select feeding times when you can feed your cat and offer the meal for limited amounts of time (30 minutes).
-This allows your cat to have times of rest in between meals and the sensation of hunger will encourage the willingness to try something new.
-Additionally, feeding on a schedule will allow your cat’s body to regulate and begin producing the appropriate gastric acid that is essential to raw digestion.
+Select feeding times when feeding the cat and offer the meal for limited amounts of time (30 minutes).
+This allows the cat to have times of rest in between meals and the sensation of hunger will encourage the willingness to try something new.
+Additionally, feeding on a schedule will allow the cat’s body to regulate and begin producing the appropriate gastric acid that is essential to raw digestion.

-Step 2 of slow transition is getting the cat to accept and eat wet meals.
-Substituting portions of the dry food diet with canned, wet food will slowly transition your cat into eating 100% wet meats.
+Step two of slow transition is getting the cat to accept and eat wet meals.
+Substituting portions of the dry food diet with canned, wet food will slowly transition the cat into eating 100% wet meats.
 It is ideal to select a chunked style canned wet food rather than a canned paste.

 For the first days, substitute a small amount of dry food with canned wet food mixed in.
 Begin using 25% canned wet cat food mixed into dry food for the first few days.

-Following your initial substitution of 25% wet food, you can begin increasing the substitution amount.
+Following the initial substitution of 25% wet food, begin increasing the substitution amount.
 Substitute 50% dry food with wet food.

-When your cat is accepting 50/50 dry and wet meals, increase the substitution of wet food.
-Begin substituting 75% of your cat’s dry food with wet food.
+When the cat is accepting 50/50 dry and wet meals, increase the substitution of wet food.
+Begin substituting 75% of the cat’s dry food with wet food.

-Once your cat has acclimated to 25/75 dry and wet food, you can begin feeding 100% wet food.
-When your cat is eating 100% wet food, move to Step 3.
+Once the cat has acclimated to 25/75 dry and wet food, begin feeding 100% wet food.
+When the cat is eating 100% wet food, move to step three.

-Some cats will not take long to transition while others may be a bit difficult.
-Remember to only move at the pace of your cat and do not allow your cat to go without eating for more than 24 hours.
-If your cat is not accepting the changes in its food, make adjustments until your cat accepts the meal.
+Some cats will not take long to transition, while others may be a bit difficult.
+Remember to only move at the pace of the cat and do not allow them to go without eating for more than 24-hours.
+If the cat is not accepting the changes in food, make adjustments until they accept the meal.

-Chunk boneless muscle meat into small, bite sized pieces to begin adding into your cat’s canned wet food meals.
-You should chunk the meat into pieces that can be easily hidden in the chunked canned wet food.
+Chunk boneless muscle meat into small, bite sized pieces to begin adding into a cat’s canned wet food meals.
+Add chunks of the meat into pieces that can be easily hidden in the chunked canned wet food.
 This will help disguises the chunked raw pieces in the wet food.